6 Monthly Dividend Mutual Funds That Pay 5%-Plus to Buy Now

 BlackRock Dynamic High Income Fund Class A (NASDAQ:BDHAX)

 The BlackRock fund currently holds a larger share of funds in fixed income asset classes compared to its benchmark indices, which favor equities.
-The largest discrepancy is in the Non-U.S. Fixed income category where the BlackRock holds nearly 22% of its total assets and the underlying benchmark indices are below 2.5%.
+The largest discrepancy is in the Non-U.S. Fixed income category where BlackRock holds over 14% of its total assets.

-Geographically, more than 67% of the BlackRock fund’s holdings are in North American securities.
-Emerging Markets represent the second highest segment with nearly 16% of assets.
-Europe with nearly 10% of assets and Asia with approximately 3% complete the fund’s geographic allocations.
-The rest of the fund’s assets — approximately 4% — is in cash.
+Geographically, more than 75% of the BlackRock fund’s holdings are in North American securities.
+Emerging Markets represent the second-highest segment with nearly 8% of assets.
+The rest of the fund’s assets — approximately 5% — is in cash.

 5 Monthly Dividend Mutual Funds That Pay 5%-Plus to Buy Now: #3